 If the valid frame is a data frame, the MAC sublayer shall pass the frame to the next higher layer.
 This is achieved by issuing the MCPS-DATA.indication primitive containing the frame information.
 The security- related parameters of the MCPS-DATA.indication primitive shall be set to the corresponding parameters returned by the unsecuring process.

-If the valid frame is a MAC command or beacon frame, it shall be processed by the MAC sublayer accordingly, and a corresponding confirm or indication primitive may be sent to the next higher layer.
+If the valid frame is a MAC command frame, it shall be processed by the MAC sublayer accordingly, and a corresponding confirm or indication primitive may be sent to the next higher layer.
 The security-related parameters of the corresponding confirm or indication primitive shall be set to the corresponding parameters returned by the unsecuring process.

-5.1.6.3 Extracting pending data from a coordinator
+5.1.6.3 Extracting pending data from a PD